filecoin-project/lotus-docs/content/en/storage-providers/setup/initialize.md

 - Parameters have been prefetched to the cache folders specified above.
 - The system has enough swap if needed.
 - The lotus api has been configured and the variable has been exported in the environment where lotus miner runs.
-- Wallets have been created for the owner and worker address.

 ## Initialization